leafgreen-3/onepan/docs/screens/onboarding.md

 - Keeps the experience focused: three lightweight decisions that influence recipe surfaces without overwhelming the user.
 - Runs once per install unless preferences are cleared, thanks to SharedPreferences-backed persistence.

+Update: Country selection uses a country dropdown (not a continents/regions grid) for familiarity and accessibility.
+The tokens-only policy remains unchanged.

 ## Steps & UI Rules
 1. **Country** — grid of regional chips; select exactly one to continue.
 2. **Level** — segmented control for Beginner, Intermediate, Advanced.